UCANR-IGIS/uasimg/README.md

 is the most recognized format and hence the default.
 See the `uas_worldfile()` help page for details.

-## Cropping out the Cneter of Images
+## Cropping out the Center of Images

-Sometimes images will simply not stitch, forcing you to do your analysis and visualization with individual images. `uas_cropctr()` crops out the center part of each image (which normally has the least amount of distortion, at least if the image was taken at nadir).
-The function will also produce a world file for the cropped center, so they can be visualized together in a GIS software as a kind of crude mosaic.
-`uas_cropctr()` provides arguments to specify how tall and wide to make the crop, which you can set to the average forward distance between images and the average side distance between flight lines.
+Sometimes images will simply not stitch, forcing you to do your analysis and visualization with individual images. `uas_cropctr()` crops out the center part of each image (which normally has the least amount of distortion if the image was taken at nadir).
+The function will also produce a world file for the cropped center, so they can be visualized together in a GIS software as a kind of crude mosaic. `uas_cropctr()` provides arguments to specify how tall and wide to make the crop, which you can set to the average forward distance between images and the average side distance between flight lines.
 The resulting mosaic will not be orthorectified, but may be good enough for visualization and/or object detection particularly if the area is flat.

 # Bugs, Questions, and Feature Requests